 How to sunbathe Rooster-style.
 It's week two of the Summer Reading Challenge!
 With novelist Laura van den Berg.

 Karolle Rabarison is at home wherever she can satisfy her coffee habit.
-She currently lives in Bombay.
+She currently lives in Washington, DC.

 Eve becomes a woman of many lives, whether trying her first cigarette or weeping in a wedding dress.

 Tobacco farmers, churchgoers, and signs of rapid growth crop up like kudzu along North Carolina’s Highway 15-501, aka Tobacco Road.

 Cityscapes as you’ve never seen them before, built from luxury watches, sapphire pools, and other media prescriptions for the perfect life.